Any way you slice it, these 75 top state-focused websites are must-visits for tracing your ancestors across the United States.

 Washington State Archives: Digital Archives

-This terrific site already has more than 50 million searchable records online, including birth, marriage, death, census, cemetery and naturalization records.
-On the home page, search by name or keyword in all collections or just one.
-For more advanced search options, select a collection under Detailed Search.
-Click News for archivists’ highlights from the collections.
+This terrific site already has more than 53 million searchable records online, including birth, marriage, death, census, cemetery and naturalization records.

 Wisconsin Historical Society

-The search on the home page here covers more than 3 million records at once, including indexes to birth, marriage and death records; plus newspaper obituaries, biographies and photos.
-Scroll down the page for links to other resources, including Civil War records, maps, and local history and biography articles.
+A search here covers more than 3 million records at once, including indexes to birth, marriage and death records, plus obituaries, biographies and photos.
+Scroll down the page for links to other resources, including Civil War records and local history and biography articles.
+Consider yourself lucky if you have Wisconsin kin: This website is truly among the very best state sites for genealogy research.